xen-project/xen/docs/misra/rules.rst

    * - `Rule 11.1 <https://gitlab.com/MISRA/MISRA-C/MISRA-C-2012/Example-Suite/-/blob/master/R_11_01.c>`_
      - Required
      - Conversions shall not be performed between a pointer to a function and any other type
      - All conversions to integer types are permitted if the destination type has enough bits to hold the entire value.
 Conversions to bool and void* are permitted.
+Conversions from 'void noreturn (*)(...)' to 'void (*)(...)' are permitted.

    * - `Rule 11.2 <https://gitlab.com/MISRA/MISRA-C/MISRA-C-2012/Example-Suite/-/blob/master/R_11_02.c>`_
      - Required